xullnn/ls_pull_over_push/230/answers.md

 https://api.jquery.com/attr/

-What's the native Web API to access information in related to `data-` attributes?
+What's the native Web API to access information in relating to `data-` attributes?

 answer:
   - use `element.dataset` to get all `data-` related information